AdobeDocs/analytics.en/help/components/c-segmentation/c-segmentation-workflow/seg-sequential-build.md

 ## Include Everyone {#section_75ADDD5D41F04800A09E592BB2940B35}

-When creating a segment where “Include Everyone” is set, the segment identifies paths that match the given pattern as a whole.
+When creating a segment where "Include Everyone" is set, the segment identifies paths that match the given pattern as a whole.
 This is an example of a basic sequence segment looking for one hit (Page A) followed by another (Page B) as visited by the same visitor.
 The segment is set to Include Everyone.

 ![](assets/sequence-filter.png)